vivekkatial/personal-page/content/travel-posts/2015-03-01-first-big-trip-my-indian-adventure.md

 I was in my 2nd year of University studying a BE(Hons)/BSc conjoint.
 I really should've been looking for a summer internship, but two of my close-family members were getting hitched!
 There was no way I could've missed either of their weddings and it was the perfect excuse for me to go travel.

-It was my first experience travelling alone overseas, I was 20 years old, had zero responsibilities, a small bunch of savings from tutoring for a couple of years and an eagerness to see the world.
-Once I had my heart set on travelling I made up a loose itenirary, booked a bunch of flights for the day after exams and flew off on an adventure which would make me fall in love with travel and also fall into a love-hate relationship with my home country.
+It was my first experience travelling overseas alone, I was 20 years old, had zero responsibilities, a small bunch of savings from tutoring for a couple of years and an eagerness to see the world.
+Once I had my heart set on travelling I made up a loose itinerary, booked a bunch of flights for the day after exams and flew off on an adventure which would make me fall in love with travel and also fall into a love-hate relationship with my home country, India.

-## What happened?
+## My Itinerary

 Mark Twain had described india as: *"This is India! the land of dreams and romance, of fabulous wealth and fabulous poverty, of splendor and rags, of palaces and hovels, of famine and pestilence, of genii and giants and Aladdin lamps, of tigers and elephants, the cobra and the jungle.* Based on my experience, I don't think I could describe it any better.

-Here is the loose itenirary I followed:
+Here is the loose itinerary I followed:

 - 5 days Singapore
 - 5 days New Delhi (Wedding 1 - Nipun)